Founding of the MVZ

 (work in progress; please excuse our mess!)

 Dear President Wheeler,

-The funds that Annie Montague Alexander was offering to the University would be used to pay salaries of the Museum staff, to make and prepare specimen collections from throughout the state, to purchase supplies, casework, and equipment for the housing and long-term preservation of specimens, and to cover the costs associated with producing publications which would result from research based on the collections.
-Alexander's letter further recommended the appointment of Joseph Grinnell as Museum Director.
-Together, these two individuals would create a "center of authority" for the study of vertebrate biology and evolution on the West Coast that became comparable to the major museums on the East Coast, in the Midwest, and across the Atlantic.
+Annie Alexander founded the MVZ with a letter to then UC President Wheeler in a bold move that would come to define the natural sciences on the West Coast.
+The funds that Annie Montague Alexander offered to the University would be used to pay salaries of the Museum staff, to make and prepare specimen collections from throughout the state, to purchase supplies, casework, and equipment for the housing and long-term preservation of specimens, and to cover the costs associated with producing publications which would result from research based on the collections.
+Alexander’s letter further recommended the appointment of Joseph Grinnell as Museum Director.
+Together, these two individuals would create a “center of authority” for the study of vertebrate biology and evolution on the West Coast that became comparable to the major museums on the East Coast, in the Midwest, and across the Atlantic.